Bayesian Solution Uncertainty Quantification for Differential Equations: Applications

-where $\nabla\times u$ represents the rotational curl defined as the cross product of $\nabla$ and $u$, with positive vorticity corresponding to clockwise rotation.
-This variable will be used to better visualise the probabilistic solution of the Navier-Stokes system by reducing the two components of velocity to a one dimensional function.
-We discretize the Navier-Stokes model (\ref{fig:NavierStokesPDE}) over a grid of size $128$ in each spatial dimension.
-A pseudo spectral projection in Fourier space yields 16,384 coupled, stiff ODEs with associated constraints.
-Full details of the pseudo spectral projection are provided on the accompanying website to allow full replication of these results.
-Figure \ref{fig:navstokes} shows four forward simulated vorticity trajectories (along rows), obtained from two components of velocity governed by the Navier-Stokes equations (\ref{fig:NavierStokesPDE}) at four distinct time points (along columns).
-Slight differences in the state dynamics can be seen at the last time point, where the four trajectories visibly diverge from one another.
-These differences express the epistemic uncertainty resulting from discretizing the exact but unknown infinite dimensional solution.
+We will visualize the probabilistic solution of the Navier--Stokes system by reducing the two components of velocity to a one dimensional function: the local spinning motion of the incompressible fluid, called vorticity, which we define as, $\varpi= -\nabla\times u$, where $\nabla\times u$ represents the rotational curl (the cross product of $\nabla$ and $u$), with positive vorticity corresponding to clockwise rotation.
+We discretize the Navier--Stokes model (\ref {fig:NavierStokesPDE}) over a grid of size $128$ in each spatial dimension.
+A pseudo spectral projection in Fourier space yields 16,384 coupled, stiff ODEs with associated constraints (details provided on the accompanying website).
+Figure \ref{fig:navstokes} shows four forward simulated vorticity trajectories (along rows), obtained from two components of velocity at four distinct time points (along columns).
+Differences in the state dynamics arise by the final time shown, where the four trajectories visibly diverge from one another.
+These differences describe uncertainty resulting from discretizing the exact but unknown infinite dimensional solution.